Cacti/documentation/How-To-Setup-Remote-Pollers.md

 Remote Pollers add complexity to your cacti setup while also massively extended the scalability of it.
-Remote Pollers allow system admins to distribute the load of polling between different servers as well as provideanother source of polling close to a device
+Remote Pollers allow system admins to distribute the load of polling between different servers as well as provide another source of polling close to a device.

-For example you may have a device in toronto but if your pollers are in Newyork the network latency may causes issues with your metrics having a remote poller in Toronto in this case will help with that issue
+For example you may have a device in Toronto but if your pollers are in New York the network latency may causes issues with your metrics having a remote poller in Toronto in this case will help with that issue.

 ## Setup Instructions

+The process of remote poller installation is similar to cacti installation.
+In the wizard, select the installation type for Remote poller.
+For the remote poller you must use the same version of cacti as the main poller installation.

 With this setup the following layout is assumed